Characterization of Melissococcus plutonius strains in Michigan honey bees

 Education/outreach description:

-While our outreach on the major topics of this research is still forthcoming, we have been able to fulfill our goals of educating veterinarians on the methods used to diagnose honey bee diseases through multiple avenues including as part of a collaborating grant to train veterinarians.
+We have been able to fulfill our goals of educating veterinarians on the methods used to diagnose honey bee diseases through multiple avenues including as part of a collaborating grant to train veterinarians.
 This work has been put into the form of a workshop presented to 25 veterinarians as part of the 2022 Honey Bee Veterinary Consortium which was hosted at Michigan State University August 27-28, 2022.
 Training took place in person to 25 veterinarians from around the country, and virtual training was also made available to a wider veterinary audience.
-Additionally, training wet labs were held with the MSU veterinary students as well as a day of diagnostics as part of the MSU veterinary clinical rotation.
-We estimate that these trainings have been made available to well over 200 veterinarians and veterinary students improving their ability and confidence in diagnosing this disease in honeybee colonies.
+Additionally, training wet labs were held with the MSU veterinary students as well as a day of diagnostics as part of the MSU veterinary clinical rotation in 2022 and 2023.
+Results were also presented at results at the Michigan Veterinary conference to an estimate 50 licensed veterinarians.
+We estimate that these trainings have been made available to well over 400 veterinarians and veterinary students improving their ability and confidence in diagnosing this disease in honeybee colonies.

 Project Outcomes